More information on traffic law and driving offences:

 With the ongoing changes to the Road Traffic Provisions, the Western Australian parliamentarians are continuously updating and amending the current laws, therefore road users need to take responsibility for their safety and the safety of others on the road.

-This may also mean that your pre-conceived idea that you will received a certain penalty may change as various amendments to the law come into effect.
+This may also mean that your pre-conceived idea that you will receive a certain penalty may change as various amendments to the law come into effect.

 WN Legal’s Criminal Lawyers have extensive experience in Road Traffic Offences.
 We constantly keep ourselves in tune with the legislation to ensure that you are provided with accurate and sound legal advice.